petervanderdoes/AVH-Amazon/readme.txt

 * Updated the Amazon API.

 = Version 3.1.2 =
-* Bugfix: Widget didn't hold value for Associated ID and Associated ID.
+* Bugfix: Widget didn't hold value for Associated ID and Wish List ID.

 = Version 3.1.1 =
 * Bugfix: CSS for the widget was not loaded.